-Couple Covid lock down projects completed and happy to announce the art is still alive and kicking.
-Another Paddle project has been completed and shortly after that, a commissioned pet portrait is in the works.
+Happy to announce the art is still alive and kicking.
+Finally removed the plastic wrap off an 18" x 24" gallery wrapped canvas and another oil project is underway.
+Commissioned pet portrait was completed and given to it's rightful owner who will adore it for many years to come.
 With hopes to some sense of normalcy soon, the mind can be free of stress and soldier on with creativity!

 Some of the links below will be eventually moved over to the previous projects link to make way for new creations.